Whether you struggle with choosing a road bike type or you want to learn more about road bikes in general, you are in the right place.

 Touring bikes are also compatible with various bike accessories like racks.
 This allows you to equip them with panniers that increase your storage capacity for multi-day bike trips and bike packing adventures.

-So, if you want to take multi-day adventures and you don’t care about speed and performance as much, touring bikes may be the right choice for you.
+So, if you want to take multi-day adventures and don’t care about speed and performance as much, touring bikes may be the right choice for you.

 Other Types of Road Bikes

 There are 3 more basic types of road bikes.
-They are niche-specific so I explain them very briefly:
+They are niche-specific, so I explain them very briefly:

 - Cyclocross bikes offer wider tire clearance than road bikes.
 This means you can use them with wider tires suitable for rough terrains.
 Their geometry and gears are also slightly different.
 This makes them more versatile than classic road bikes.
 They are often mixed up with gravel bikes.

 - Time Trial (TT) bikes are designed specifically for time trials.
-They push the rider in an aggressive aerodynamic position.
+They push the rider into an aggressive aerodynamic position.
 TT bikes are mostly used by professionals or amateur racers because their handling is more difficult than standard road bikes.

 - Triathlon bikes are very similar to TT bikes, but their geometry is slightly different.
-They have a steeper seat tube that pushes the hips forward and saves the hamstrings for the run, as 220triathlon explains.
+They have a steeper seat tube that pushes the hips forward and saves the hamstrings for the run, as 220triathlon.com explains.